jkuhlmann/gainput/README.md

 - Two Gainput instances can **sync device states over the network**.
 It's also possible to receive **multi-touch inputs from a smartphone**'s regular browser.
 - Completely written in portable **C++**.
 - **No STL** is used. **No exceptions** are thrown. **No RTTI** is used. **No C++11**, and **no boost**.
 - **No weird external dependencies** ared used.
-Relies mostly on the existing platform SDKs.
+Relies on the existing platform SDKs.
+- **Easily set up and built** using your favorite IDE/build tool.
 - **Listeners** can be installed both for devices buttons as well as user buttons.
 That way you are notified when a button state changes.
 - **Gestures** allow for more complex input patterns to be detected, for example double-clicking, pinch/rotation gestures, or holding several buttons simultaneously.
 - An **external allocator** can be supplied to the library so that all memory management is done the way you want it.
 - Supports **raw input** on Linux and Windows.
 - Gamepad rumbling is supported where available.
 - It's easy to check for all pressed buttons so that offering a way to the players to remap their buttons is easy to implement.
 Similarly it's easy to save and load mappings.
-- Unwanted features like gestures or the network server are easily disabled.
+- Possibly unnecessary features, like gestures or the network server, are easily disabled.
 - **Dead zones** can be set up for any float-value button.
 - **State changes**, i.e. if a button is newly down or just released, can be checked for.